AdobeDocs/experience-manager-cloud-service.en/help/onboarding/home.md

 ![](/help/onboarding/what-is-required/assets/cust-journey.png)

-See [Onboarding Journey](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/journey-onboarding/home.html) to get started with the onboarding journey.
+See [Onboarding Journey](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/journey-onboarding/home.html) to get started with the onboarding experience.

 >[!NOTE]
 >Before you dive deep into the onboarding journey, it is recommended to review Learn Onboarding Concepts section that covers the following topics: